 While many projects and ideas are conducive to independent contractor talent, the wrong match can lead to employee misclassification or other risks.
 When considering whether or not you should hire an independent contractor for your next endeavor, ask yourself these six questions first.

 Projects are an ideal way to maximize independent professional talent.
-A project should have clearly defined success metrics and should be something that you can structure a specific deliverable around.
+A project has clearly defined success metrics and should be something that you can structure a specific deliverable around.
 By using independent talent for a project, you can keep internal teams focused on the core goals of your business.

 However, if the work you’re looking to have completed is more along the lines of an ongoing business need, you may want to consider hiring a full-time employee instead.